Architecture in Product-Led Organizations: Learning From Customer-Centric Fields

 KEY POINTS:

-- The build trap occurs when businesses focus too much on their product’s features and functionalities, overlooking customers’ needs and preferences.
+- The build trap happens when businesses focus too much on features and overlook customer needs.

-Product-led organizations focus on building and delivering products that deliver value.
-Product development is the discipline of creating and bringing new products or services to the market.
-Having a strong product development system is essential for modern organizations to thrive in a competitive, fast-paced, and ever-changing business landscape.
-It can drive growth, satisfy customer demands, enhance operational efficiency, and build a sustainable brand.
+Product-led organizations focus on building and improving products that create value.
+Product development is the discipline of taking new products or services to market and evolving them effectively.
+A strong product development system is essential in competitive, fast-moving environments because it supports growth, customer satisfaction, and long-term viability.

 - “Escaping the Build Trap: How Effective Product Management Creates Real Value” by Melissa Perri, and